Shepherding Materials

 Filled with messages from Thee,

-4. Take my silver and my gold;
+Filled with messages from Thee. - Take my silver and my gold;

 Not a mite would I withhold;